- Home

 - SafeRide from K-State

 - Fort Riley in previous years has maintained a volunteer Drunk Driving Prevention Program.
 This program is a way to help soldiers who have consumed alcohol get home safely.
-Service members should check with their chain of command on information for this service.
+Service members should check with their chain of command for information for this service.

 This information is subject to change as it is not under the control of RCPD.